8mm (film): Plot

-Welles calls Mrs. Christian to tell her his discoveries and recommends going to the police, to which she agrees.
-Arriving at her estate, Welles is told that Mrs. Christian committed suicide after hearing the news.
-She left envelopes for the Mathews family and Welles: it contains the rest of his payment and a note reading, "Try to forget us".
-Welles warns his already frantic wife of the impending danger and to seek shelter in a location known only to them, and hands her his half of the money.
+Subsequently, he informs Mrs. Christian regarding his findings and recommends she contact the police.
+Arriving at her estate, he is shocked to hear that she committed suicide immediately after receiving the phone call and notices envelopes that she left behind both for the Mathews family and for him; his envelope contains the rest of his payment and a note reading, "Try to forget us."
+He instructs his wife Amy and their infant daughter Cindy to escape from the impending danger to a secret location, donating his half of the money to her.

-Welles decides to seek justice for Mary Ann by killing the remaining people involved.
-Welles returns to Hollywood and tracks down Poole.
-He takes him to the shooting location and tries to kill him, but he is hesitant.
+Deciding to avenge Mary Ann's death by killing the remaining people involved, Welles returns to Hollywood, tracks down Poole, and takes him to the shooting location, but stops short of killing him.
 He calls Mrs. Mathews to tell her about her daughter and asks for her permission to punish those responsible.
-Mrs. Mathews breaks down hysterically once presented with the truth, but affirms that she loved her daughter.
-With that, Welles returns and beats Poole to death with his pistol, burning his body and the pornography from his car.
-Welles discovers Machine's address in New York, and attacks him at his home.
-Welles unmasks him, revealing an unremarkable, bespectacled man named George.
-He reveals to Welles that his sadism did not result from neglect or childhood abuse; he kills people simply because he enjoys it.
-They struggle, and Welles kills him.
+Mrs. Mathews breaks down once presented with the truth, but affirms that she loved her daughter and permits him to proceed.
+With that, Welles pistol whips Poole to death with his gun, burning his body and the pornography from his car.
+He then attacks Machine at his home and unmasks him, revealing a bespectacled man named George Anthony Higgins, who admits that his sadistic actions are simply done out of pleasure, and are unrelated to any personal trauma.
+Welles then kills him in the ensuing struggle.

-After returning to his family, Welles breaks down in front of his wife as he tries to process all of the evil that he had seen over the course of the investigation.
-Months later, Welles receives a letter from Mrs. Mathews, thanking him and relating her gratitude for the fact that, in spite of everything, she and Welles were the only people who really cared about Mary Ann.
+After returning to his family, Welles breaks down in front of Amy, attempting to process all the evil things that he had witnessed throughout the investigation.
+Months later, he receives a letter from Mrs. Mathews, thanking him and relating her gratitude for the fact that, despite everything, they were the only two people who really cared about Mary Ann.

 Cast

 Production

+In May 1997, it was reported Columbia Pictures had acquired the Andrew Kevin Walker penned 8 Millimeter for $750,000 against $1.25 million.
+In October 1997, Joel Schumacher was reported to direct with Nicolas Cage and Mark Wahlberg to star.
+Wahlberg ended up not pursuing the film, and Joaquin Phoenix was cast in December 1997.